Dosage Form: tablet, film coated

 Valsartan and Hydrochlorothiazide tablets may be administered with other antihypertensive agents.

-Valsartan and Hydrochlorothiazide tablets, USP are contraindicated in patients who are hypersensitive to any component of this product.
+Valsartan and Hydrochlorothiazide tablets are contraindicated in patients who are hypersensitive to any component of this product.

 Because of the hydrochlorothiazide component, this product is contraindicated in patients with anuria or hypersensitivity to other sulfonamide-derived drugs.